| Home

 Thousands

-of years ago astrology was, generally speaking, reserved only for
+of years ago astrology was, generally speaking, reserved for members

-members of royalty.
-There were good points to astrology being embraced
+of the royalty.
+For astrologers there were good points to astrology

-by those in political power, and there were sadly enough several
+being embraced by those in ultimate political power, and there were

-bad points.
-One of the best advantages was that an astrologer could
+of the chief advantages was that an astrologer could often look

-often look forward to a nice, comfortable, civil service job in
+forward to a nice, comfortable, civil service job in the palace.

 One